lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 In the view of ([Jaynes, 1957](https://journals.aps.org/pr/abstract/10.1103/PhysRev.106.620)), thermodynamic entropy $ S $, as explained by statistical mechanics, should be seen as an application of Shannon's information theory: the thermodynamic entropy is interpreted as being proportional to the amount of further Shannon information needed to define the detailed microscopic state of the system, that remains uncommunicated by a description solely in terms of the macroscopic variables of classical thermodynamics.
 This is captured in Boltzmann's original formula $ S = k_B \ln \Omega $: the information entropy of a system is the amount of "missing" information needed to determine a microstate, given the macrostate.

-Intuitively, evolution involves an increase in the information content of a genome, but quantifying this rigorously is not easy.
-Some examples of this are described below.
+The [data processing inequality](https://en.wikipedia.org/wiki/Data_processing_inequality) (DPI) can be considered the information analog of the 2nd law of thermodynamics: if $ X \rightarrow Y \rightarrow Z $ forms a Markov chain, then no processing of $ Y $ (deterministic or random), can increase the information that $ Y $ contains about $ X $, i.e.

+$$ I(X; Y) \geq I(X; Z), \ \ \ \ \ \text{where} \ \ \ I(X; Y) = H(X) - H(X | Y) $$

+($ I $: mutual information, $ H $: information entropy.)

+The DPI applies in the information analog of a closed system, where *all* of the influence of $ X $ on $ Z $ flows through $ Y $, and that there is no external intervention or feedback.
+Intuitively, evolution involves an increase in the raw information content of a genome, enabled by the fact that evolution is an informationally open system with feedback from the environment (natural selection).
+The mutual information with the environment must increase more than the entropy of the genome decreases:

+$$ -\Delta H(\text{genome}) \leq \Delta I(\text{genome}; \ \text{environment}). $$

+Some examples of quantifying the information gains occurring in evolution are given below:

+In [Chapter 19 of *Information Theory, Inference and Learning Algorithms*](https://www.inference.org.uk/itprnn/book.pdf#page=281) by David MacKay, a model for the Shannon information of a simple binary coded genome is presented, with the conclusion being that meiosis enables the information content of a genome to grow much faster (due to recombination) than mitosis alone.

-In ([Vopson & Lepadatu, 2023](https://pubs.aip.org/aip/adv/article/12/7/075310/2819368/Second-law-of-information-dynamics)), the statistical information entropy of the genome of COVID-19 over its mutational history between 2020 and 2022 is calculated, and found that the processes of mutation and natural selection caused the information entropy of its genome to continually decrease.
+In ([Vopson & Lepadatu, 2023](https://pubs.aip.org/aip/adv/article/12/7/075310/2819368/Second-law-of-information-dynamics)), the information entropy $ H $ of the genome of the SARS-CoV-2 virus (COVID-19) over its mutational history between 2020 and 2022 is calculated, and found that the processes of mutation and natural selection caused the information entropy of its genome to continually decrease.
 This represents the creation of new Shannon information in the genome.
 Information entropy decreases in living systems in order to promote more efficient gradient dissipation, which increases total entropy, in accordance with non-equilibrium thermodynamics.

-In [Chapter 19 of *Information Theory, Inference and Learning Algorithms*](https://www.inference.org.uk/itprnn/book.pdf#page=281) by David MacKay, a model for the Shannon information of a simple binary coded genome is presented, with the conclusion being that meiosis enables the information content of a genome to grow much faster (due to recombination) than mitosis alone.

 ---